renatogalera/ai-commit/README.md

 ai-commit --semantic-release --manual-semver
 ```

-In this mode, after the commit is created, a TUI will prompt you to manually select the next version (major, minor, or patch) instead of using an AI-generated suggestion.
-This gives you more control over your versioning process.
+After committing, a TUI will prompt you to manually select the next version (major, minor, or patch).

 ### 8. Using Gemini as AI Provider

-To use Gemini instead of OpenAI, run the tool with the following flags:

 ```bash
 ai-commit --model gemini --geminiApiKey YOUR_GEMINI_API_KEY
 ```

 - **`--model gemini`**
-  Selects the Gemini provider (overrides the config.yaml `modelName`).
+  Selects the Gemini provider (overriding `modelName` in config.yaml).
 - **`--geminiApiKey`**
   Supplies your Gemini API key.
 - **`--gemini-model`**
-  (Optional) Specify the Gemini model to use.
-If not provided, the default from config.yaml (`models/gemini-2.0-flash`) is used.
+  (Optional) Specifies the Gemini model to use; otherwise, the default in config.yaml is applied.

-All other flags and the interactive TUI flow remain the same.
+All other flags and UI flows remain identical.

 ---